Novgor0d/CDE2310_G11/Software/README.md

 ros2 run fire_flare motor
 ```
 ## **Simulating in Gazebo:**
-To simulate the navigation in a virutal environment, run the following commands in separate terminals:
+To simulate the navigation in a virtual environment, run the following commands in separate terminals:
 1. **Launch the TurtleBot3 in a Gazebo simulation world:**
 ```bash
 ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py